-optuna.create_study Create a new Study. optuna.load_study Load the existing Study that has the specified name. optuna.delete_study Delete a Study object. optuna.copy_study Copy study from one storage to another. optuna.get_all_study_summaries Get all history of studies stored in a specified storage. optuna.TrialPruned Exception for pruned trials.
+optuna.create_study Create a new Study. optuna.load_study Load the existing Study that has the specified name. optuna.delete_study Delete a Study object. optuna.copy_study Copy study from one storage to another. optuna.get_all_study_names Get all study names stored in a specified storage. optuna.get_all_study_summaries Get all history of studies stored in a specified storage. optuna.TrialPruned Exception for pruned trials.